mayank-nebula/LG-Chatbot/README.md

 import json
 import csv

+def remove_quotes(value):
+    """Remove quotes from a value if it is a string.""" if isinstance(value, str):
+        return value.strip('"')
+    return value

 # Load the JSON data from the file
 with open('data.json', 'r') as json_file:
     json_data = json.load(json_file)